Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Abstract

 \section{Abstract}

 Code generation is crucial in software engineering for automating the coding process efficiently.
 While test-time computation methods show promise, they suffer from high latency due to multiple computation rounds.
 To overcome this, we introduce \textbf{ThinkCoder}, a framework that combines thorough exploration with optimal refinement.
 The exploration phase diversifies the solution space by searching for potential solutions, followed by a refinement phase that enhances precision.
 This approach allows us to select the best solution through careful consideration before taking action, avoiding excessive trial and error.
 To further minimize test-time computation overhead, we introduce preference-driven optimization with Reinforced Self-Training (ReST), which uses exploration trajectories from ThinkCoder to guide LLM's evolution.
-By learning preferences, this approach improves LLM's exploration efficiency, reducing computational costs while maintaining accuracy.
-ThinkCoder boosts the performance of multiple base LLMs, excelling on benchmarks like HumanEval and MBPP.
-Compared to SOTA models, it improves Pass@1 by 1.5\% over MapCoder with just 21.7\% of the computation cost.
-Against AgentCoder, ThinkCoder achieves a 0.6\% higher Pass@1 after 2 rounds, outperforming AgentCoder’s 5 rounds.
+This approach enhances LLM's exploration efficiency via preference learning, cutting costs while maintaining accuracy.
+ThinkCoder boosts the performance with a single LLM, excelling on benchmarks like HumanEval and MBPP.
+Compared to SOTA models, it improves Pass@1 by 3.0\% over MapCoder with just 6.4\% of the computation cost.
+Against AgentCoder, ThinkCoder achieves a 0.5\% higher Pass@1 after 2 rounds, outperforming AgentCoder's 5 rounds.
 Additionally, ReST with success trajectories enhances efficiency, allowing models like LLaMA2-7B to achieve competitive results using only 20\% of the computational resources.
-These results highlight the framework's effectiveness and scalability.
-The code will be released upon acceptance.
+These results highlight the framework's effectiveness and scalability. \footnote{The code is available at \url{https://github.com/xiaoqzhwhu/ThinkCoder}}